aderhall/xenu/README.md

 ## Running
-1. Write the token to the contents of text file 'token.txt' in the victibot directory
+1. Write the token to the contents of text file 'token.txt' in the `victibot-1` directory
 2. While in `victibot-1` directory, run:

         python3 launch.py